turingschool/curriculum/source/topics/cli.markdown

 $ chmod 400 haha.txt
 {% endterminal %}

-Then look at the permissions again:
+Then look at the permissions again with `ls -l`:

 {% terminal %}
 -r--------